thalessn/parser-challenge/README.md

 ### Setup

-To run the project will be necessary to install the [Node Javascript Runtime](https://nodejs.org/en/) version > 16.15.1. and Clone this repository and open its folder.
+To run the project will be necessary to install the [Node Javascript Runtime](https://nodejs.org/en/) version >= 16.15.1.
+After that, clone this repository and open its folder.
 To install the dependencies, run the following command at the terminal

 ```
 npm install